 Even if 5% isn’t remotely true and his paying customers account for only 0.5% (750) of his subscriber count, he’s still bringing in $75,000/year.
 For many people, that’s plenty of money to quit their day job and continue growing the newsletter and other endeavors.

 It’s exciting to see people like Evans successfully running a paid newsletter, but is that realistic for the rest of us?
-Terry Godier, someone who has done a significant amount of research on paid newsletters and recently sold his IndieMailer paid newsletter community, doesn’t think so.
+Terry Godier, who has done a significant amount of research on paid newsletters and recently sold his IndieMailer paid newsletter community, doesn’t think so.
 He told Coywolf that the proliferation of paid newsletters isn’t scalable.

 You can’t subscribe to 200 paid newsletters.
 You can’t afford it, and you can’t get enough time to read it all.
 The average price is somewhere around $8/mo, and the average cadence is four times per week.

 He was also skeptical about people’s ability to produce content.
 “The reality is that very few people can write something worth reading 4-5 times per week, and even fewer can write something worth paying for.”
-After closely studying Substack, he determined that it takes about two months for most newsletters to die.
-He expects that a year from now, most newsletters will have died, and only a small percentage of successful newsletters will remain.
+After studying Substack, he determined that it takes about two months for most newsletters to die.
+He expects that a year from now, most newsletters will have died, and only a tiny percentage of successful newsletters will remain.
 However, he does see hope in a bundled model, something that writers are starting to experiment with, and we may see added to platforms like Substack.

 The bottom line is that people can make money with paid newsletters, but it’s by no means a sure thing.
 If you think you can create something that provides enough value and will be sustainable if you’re able to achieve a certain number of paid subscribers, you should consider trying it.